swapnilpawar-07/Antra_Mean_Stack_Developer_Training/Project/README.md

 # Project: Course Selection — MVC (HTML + CSS + JS)

 A small, clean project: two buckets (Available / Selected), simple styling, and a JSON Server backend.
-Everything is plain HTML, external CSS, and JavaScript organized in an MVC-ish way (Api → View → Model → Controller).
+Everything is in plain HTML, external CSS, and JavaScript organized in an MVC-ish way (Api → View → Model → Controller).

 ## What’s inside
 - **Feature A**: Two buckets with identical styling.
 Click a course to toggle selection (deepskyblue).